OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 $context = stream_context_create($contextOptions);

-// Establish SSL/TLS connection with the given context
+// Establish SSL/TLS connection with the provided context

 $connection = @stream_socket_client(